moti963/ConnectSphere/README.md

-# BlogApp
+# ConnectSphere

-BlogApp is a sophisticated full-stack web application designed to empower users in reading and creating compelling blog posts.
+ConnectSphere is a sophisticated full-stack web application designed to empower users in reading and creating compelling blog posts.
 The frontend, meticulously crafted with React, delivers a seamless and user-friendly interface, while the robust Django backend effortlessly manages data storage and API operations.

 ## Table of Contents